 Liquidity risk is the risk that an entity will encounter difficulty in raising funds to meet commitments associated with financial instruments.
 The Company attempts to manage liquidity risk by maintaining a sufficient cash balance.
-Liquidity requirements are managed based on expected cash flows to ensure that there is sufficient capital in order to meet short-term obligations.
-As at October 31, 2018, the Company had cash of \$210,029 to settle current liabilities of \$185,297.
-The Company is subject to significant liquidity risk.
-The Company has a limited history of operations and no material earnings to date and there can be no assurance that the business of the Company will be successful or profitable.
+Liquidity requirements are managed based on expected cash flows to try to ensure that there is sufficient capital in order to meet short-term obligations.
+As at January 31, 2019, the Company had cash of \$59,010 to settle current liabilities of \$243,543.
+The Company does not have enough cash or working capital to satisfy its current liabilities and is subject to significant liquidity risk.
+Additional capital must be raised to fund the operations and overhead of the Company.